slayer6409/Emergency-Dice-Updated/README.md

 * Spawns a giant Inside
 * Spawns a bunch of Shrimp Inside (Needs LCOffice)
 * Spawns a few Spike traps outside
+* Spawns a few Barbers
+* Spawns an invisible random enemy

 ## More to come!